playon/secure-media-delivery-at-the-edge-on-aws/README.md

 Note that before using auto revocation module, collection of access logs to S3 must be configured for each CloudFront distribution, the traffic of which should be analyzed through this process.
 It is also required to set up a database and a table in Athena referencing access logs in the S3 bucket.

-## Tutorial
+## Creating a custom build

 Before getting started, verify that your configuration matches the [list of requirements](#-requirements).

-## Deployment

-*** TODO - put the right URL

-The solution can be deployed through the CloudFormation template available on the solution [home page](https://aws.amazon.com/solutions/implementations/live-streaming-on-aws/).

-## Creating a custom build

 ### Prerequisites:
 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
 * Node.js 12.x or later